-In the current scenario of making chips the electrical signals were separated from each other by using Carbon silicate glass insulation.
-Without proper insulation the signals can get mixed or cross each other resulting in unstable chips.
-The new technology which is termed as “airgap” insulation, which is actually vacuum, for the millions of electrical paths.
-In scientific terms,vacuum is supposed to be the best insulator against electricity and heat.
-The heat is generated as the copper wires are very close to each other.
+In the current chip-making scenario, the electrical signals were separated using Carbon silicate glass insulation.
+Without proper insulation, the signals can get mixed or cross each other resulting in unstable chips.
+The new technology, termed “airgap” insulation, is a vacuum for the millions of electrical paths.
+In scientific terms, a vacuum is the best insulator against electricity and heat.
+The heat is generated as the copper wires are very close.

 Today, chips are manufactured with copper wiring surrounded by an insulator, which involves using a mask to create circuit patterns by beaming light through the mask and later chemically removing the parts that are not needed.

-The new technique to make airgaps by self-assembly skips the masking and light-etching process.
-Instead IBM scientists discovered the right mix of compounds, which they pour onto a silicon wafer with the wired chip patterns, then bake it.
+The new technique to make Airgaps by self-assembly skips the masking and light-etching process.
+Instead, IBM scientists discovered the right mix of compounds, which they poured onto a silicon wafer with the wired chip patterns, then baked it.